Sebastian-Santana-Ort/Machine_Learning_with_Caret/Caret_Demonstration.md

 ```

 The data provided in the Kaggle challenge is already split for us into a
 training and testing set.
-The next step is to understand the types of
+Our first objective is to understand the types
-features/factors we have access to in the training set.
+of features/factors we have access to in the training set.

 ``` r
 # Load training and testing DFs